 We are a leading clinical-stage gene therapy company with a mission to free people from a lifetime of genetic disease.
 Our company is focused on developing potentially curative ex vivo lentiviral-based gene therapies to treat patients with rare diseases following a single dose treatment regimen.
-Our gene therapies employ hematopoietic stem cells that are harvested from the patient and then modified with a lentiviral vector to insert the equivalent of a functional copy of the gene that is defective in the target disease.
+Our gene therapies employ hematopoietic stem cells that are harvested from the patient and then modified with a lentiviral vector to insert the equivalent of a functional copy of the gene that is mutated in the target disease.
 We believe that our approach, which is designed to transform stem cells from patients into therapeutic products, has the potential to provide curative benefit for a range of diseases.
 Our initial focus is on a group of rare genetic diseases referred to as lysosomal disorders, some of which today are primarily managed with enzyme replacement therapies, or ERTs.
-These lysosomal disorders have well-understood biologies, identified patient populations, established standards of care yet with significant unmet needs, and represent large market opportunities with approximately \$4.8 billion in worldwide net sales in 2020.
+These lysosomal disorders have well-understood biologies, identified patient populations, established standards of care yet with significant unmet needs, and represent large market opportunities with approximately \$3.4 billion in worldwide net sales in 2021.

-Our initial pipeline is comprised of six lentiviral-based gene therapy programs: AVR-RD-01 for the treatment of Fabry disease; AVR-RD-04 for the treatment of cystinosis; AVR-RD-02 for the treatment of Gaucher disease type 1; AVR-RD-05 for the treatment of Hunter syndrome; AVR-RD-06 for the treatment of Gaucher disease type 3; and AVR-RD-03 for the treatment of Pompe disease.
-AVR-RD-01 is currently being evaluated for the treatment of Fabry disease in an investigator-sponsored Phase 1 clinical trial and a Company-sponsored Phase 2 clinical trial.
-Five patients have been dosed in the investigator-sponsored Phase 1 clinical trial of AVR-RD-01, and enrollment is complete.
-Seven patients have been dosed in our Company-sponsored Phase 2 clinical trial of AVR-RD-01, which we refer to as the FAB-GT clinical trial, and we are actively recruiting additional potential patients for our currently active sites in Australia, Canada and the United States.
-AVR-RD-04 is currently being studied for the treatment of cystinosis by our collaborators at the University of California, San Diego, or UCSD, in a Phase 1/2 investigator-sponsored clinical trial, and three patients have been dosed.
-One patient has been dosed in our Company-sponsored Phase 1/2 clinical trial of AVR-RD-02 for the treatment of Gaucher disease type 1, which we refer to as the Guard1 clinical trial, and we are actively recruiting in Australia and Canada, with additional sites planned in the United States, Israel and Europe.
-AVR-RD-05 is being studied for the treatment of Hunter syndrome by our collaborators at The University of Manchester, and a Phase 1/2 investigator-sponsored clinical trial is expected to commence in the first half of 2022.
-AVR-RD-06 is our preclinical program for the treatment of Gaucher disease type 3, for which we expect to request a meeting with the Food and Drug Administration, or FDA, this year to discuss a potential path to the clinic.
-Our AVR-RD-03 program for Pompe disease is currently in preclinical development, and in 2020 we complet
+Our pipeline is currently comprised of five lentiviral-based gene therapy programs: AVR-RD-04 for the treatment of cystinosis; AVR-RD-02 for the treatment of Gaucher disease type 1; AVR-RD-05 for the treatment of Hunter syndrome; AVR-RD-06 for the treatment of Gaucher disease type 3; and AVR-RD-03 for the treatment of Pompe disease.

+AVR-RD-04 is currently being studied for the treatment of cystinosis by our collaborators at the University of California, San Diego, or UCSD, in a Phase 1/2 collaborator-sponsored clinical trial.
+Enrollment of this clinical trial is complete with a total of six patients enrolled, and five patients have been dosed.
+In February 2022, we reported updated interim data from the Phase 1/2 clinical trial of AVR-RD-04 at the 18th Annual WORLDSymposiumTM in San Diego.
+Pending the outcome of planned FDA interactions this year, we expect to initiate a Company-sponsored trial in 2023 with initial sites in the United States, followed by sites in Europe and the United Kingdom.
+Our current plan involves a two-part strategy, beginning in a pre-renal transplant population followed by a post-renal transplant population.

+Three patients have been dosed in our Company-sponsored Phase 1/2 clinical trial of AVR-RD-02 for the treatment of Gaucher disease type 1, which we refer to as the Guard1 clinical trial, and we are actively recruiting additional potential patients for our currently active sites.
+We plan to provide updated interim clinical trial data in 2022.

+AVR-RD-05 is being studied for the treatment of Hunter syndrome by our collaborators at The University of Manchester.
+We expect that a clinical trial application in the United Kingdom will be authorized in 2022, with a Phase 1/2 investigator-sponsored clinical trial expected to be initiated in 2023.

+AVR-RD-06 is our preclinical program for the treatment of Gaucher disease type 3, and we expect to engage with regulatory authorities this year to discuss a path to the clinic, including a potential Phase 2/3 clinical trial to be initiated in 2023.

+Our AVR-RD-03 program for Pompe disease has completed planned preclinical development, and we are planning to engage with regulatory authorities this year to discuss a potential path to the clinic with the goal of initiating a clinical trial in 2023.